Two men charged with smuggling cigarettes over MN-WI border

 Authorities estimated the taxable amount of the tobacco to be about more than $74,000.
 Minnesota taxes tobacco products at 95 percent of the wholesale value.

-Black market vendors typically bring unmarked, or untaxed, cigarettes from low-tax states to high-tax states.
+Black market vendors typically sell unmarked, or untaxed, cigarettes from low-tax states to high-tax states.
 Other times, they skirt paying federal and state excise taxes altogether by counterfeiting brand-name cigarettes.

 Stores that buy unmarked tobacco products can then charge normal prices on tobacco and pocket the remainder.